Liang Qichao: Reform movements

 In 1900–1901, Liang visited Australia on a six-month tour that aimed at raising support for a campaign to reform the Chinese empire and thus modernize China through adopting the best of Western technology, industry and government systems.
 He also gave public lectures to both Chinese and Western audiences around the country.
 This visit coincided with the Federation of the six British colonies into the new nation of Australia in 1901.
 He felt this model of integration might be an excellent model for the diverse regions of China.
 He was feted by politicians, and met the first Prime Minister of Australia, Edmund Barton.
 He returned to Japan later that year.

 In 1903, Liang embarked on an eight-month lecture tour throughout the United States, which included a meeting with President Theodore Roosevelt in Washington, DC, before returning to Japan via Vancouver, British Columbia, Canada.

+While living in Japan in 1905, Liang supported the Constitutionalist movement within the Qing administration.

 The descendant of Confucius Duke Yansheng was proposed as a replacement for the Qing dynasty as Emperor by Liang Qichao.